spencerhcheng/holberton-system_engineering-devops/bonus.md

 ## lengthOfHypotenuse

-Write a method `lengthOfHypotenuse(sideA, sideB)` that takes in two numbers.
+Write a function `lengthOfHypotenuse(sideA, sideB)` that takes in two numbers.
 These numbers represent the sides of a right triangle that are adjacent to the right angle.
-This method should return the length of the hypotenuse of the triangle.
+This function should return the length of the hypotenuse of the triangle.

 *Hint:* To find the length of a hypotenuse, we can use the Pythagorean Theorem (a^2 + b^2 = c^), where c is the length of the hypotenuse.

+## collidingCircles

+A circle is represented as the x-coordinate position, the y-coordinate position, and a radius : `{ x: 0, y: 0, radius: 1 }`.
+The coordinates represent the center position.

+Write a function `collidingCircles(circle1, circle2)` that takes in two circle objects as input and returns `true` is the circles are colliding, otherwise `false`.

+*Hint1:* The `lengthOfHypotenuse` function may be useful here.
+*Hint2:* Finding the difference between the two circle's coordinate position will give you the length of two sides of a right triangle.

+## Diagonal Walk

+Write a function `diagonalWalk(path)` that takes a string (`path`) of characters as its input.
+These characters will be either `u`, `d`, `l`, or `r`, representing if we should move "up", "down", "left", or "right" respectively.
+The function should return `true` if we are along the diagnoal axis of our starting position.
+Assume each step moves us the same distance.